Florent2/rails4_blank_app/README.md

 * test and development logs are automatically rotated to save disk space
 * use Bootstrap 3 (without gem)
 * layout includes flash messages display
+* always raise an exception when an unpermitted attribute is trying to be set

 ## For development